 In reality, only 14% (or 490 tonnes on average per year) of global mined gold is refined in Switzerland according to the LBMA’s statistics, this clearly indicates that Switzerland is not the world’s gold hub, as is often incorrectly assumed.

-It is also an extremely competitive field: There are 70 refiners worldwide, versus just five or so in Switzerland.
+It is also an extremely competitive field: There are 70 refiners worldwide, versus just four in Switzerland.

 The majority of Swiss refiners have taken care to restrict themselves to reliable sources, the origin of which can be traced.